SpindlySpider/UoP-AI-CW/Documentation.md

 ### Reasoning
-A sine-wave representation was chosen because it provides smooth, periodic motion naturally suited to walking or crawling behaviour.
+A sine-wave representation was selected as it gives smooth, periodic motion that is naturally matched to walking or crawling behaviour.
-This representation compactly encodes gait dynamics and supports realistic, continuous motion without abrupt angle changes.
+This representation encodes gait dynamics and supports realistic and continuous motion without sudden angle changes.

 ### Trade-offs
 Compact encoding enables faster optimisation and smooth motion.